-The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual periods beginning on or after 1 January 2019.
-The adoption of these standards did not have any effect on the financial performance or position of the Group except for the adoption of SFRS(I) 16 Leases as described below.
+The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards which are effective for annual periods beginning on or after 1 January 2020.
+The adoption of these standards did not have any effect on the financial performance or position of the Group.